-Floodlights exposed the football-sized room.
+Floodlights exposed the basketball stadium sized room.
 Ethan took in his surroundings.
 He was encased by white walls that reflected the light.
 The walls, upon closer inspection, were stained with blood.
 It was dry and cracked.
-Security cameras in the corners observed the room.
+Security cameras in the corners observed the area.
 Above him was a silver box lined with windows, but they were dark on his side.
-The area resembled a fancy box for spectators at a sporting event, but this was an arena for inescapable death.
+The area resembled a fancy box for spectators at a sporting event.

 “I’m not ready to die.”
-The sudden realization shocked him to his core—he’d accepted his fate two days previous, but now he wanted hope.
+The sudden realization shocked him to his core—he accepted this two days previous, but now he wanted hope.
 Ethan’s last wish faded.
 He could feel the fight and adrenaline draining from his body.

-Hidden panels on the walls slid aside and six .30-30 Winchester Lever-Action Rifles exited, mechanically clicked into place, and another click loaded the ammunition.
-Slowly, Ethan pressed himself up against the wall as the many Rogues had before him.
+Hidden panels on the walls slid aside and six .30-30 Winchester Lever-Action Rifles exited.
+They mechanically clicked into place and another click loaded the ammunition.
+Ethan pressed himself up against the wall as the many Rogues had before him.
 He closed his eyes and clamped his jaw.
 The guns took careful aim.
-They fired.
+Crack.